-EQ bank just launched new high-interest rates on their Guaranteed Investment Certificates (GICs) and it is a big win for savers out there.
 Under the low-interest environment of the last few years and highly depressing savings and GIC rates offered by the big banks, investors (including myself) have pretty much given up on GICs.
-When inflation rates are taken into consideration, savers have either had to settle for negative or at best paltry returns.
+When inflation rates are considered, savers have either had to settle for negative or, at best paltry returns.

 EQ Bank and other online banks have worked at changing the narrative by providing no-fee online-only banking with unlimited and free transactions, savings accounts with better rates, and in some cases, no-fee interest-earning chequing accounts.

 EQ Bank offers a variety of GIC products for regular savings as well as TFSA and RSP accounts.

 These GICs offer competitive rates compared to what you get from the big banks, and they come with various terms.
 You also don’t pay an account maintenance fee.